Skip to content

 Withholding Rent – Bad Apartment Conditions

 In New York State, your landlord is required to keep your home a safe and decent place to live.
-This document describes tenants’ rights in New York when their apartment conditions are bad or uninhabitable, including if a tenant can withhold rent.
+Learn more about your rights when your apartment conditions are bad or uninhabitable, including if a you can withhold rent.

 Housing